 The language of instruction at St. Peter‘s College and the University of Saskatchewan is English.
 All applicants whose first language is not English must present evidence of English proficiency.
-Please see The University of Saskatchewan's Admission pages for more details.
+Please see the U of S Requirements and Deadlines for more details.

 Applicants require one (1) of the following:

-- Level UP2: High-Advanced Academic English offered by the U of S Language Centre or
+i.
+Level UP2: High-Advanced Academic English offered by the U of S Language Centre

-- Completion an English Proficiency Test to meet the standards below.
+4. Completion of an English Proficiency Test to meet the standards below.
 Test scores must be forwarded by the testing centre directly to International Admissions no later than the deadline for receipt of documents.

 |TOEFL (institutional TOEFL not accepted)

 Test of English as a Foreign Language